If you’re thinking about the next big idea that matches or even beats Airbnb, Netflix, and Uber, then you’re on the right track.

 How did we come up with this idea?

-Honestly, we had zero idea about “the problem” and “the solution”.
+Honestly, we had zero ideas about “the problem” and “the solution”.

 We ran about a dozen user interviews in the conference and exhibition space and we could see a trend emerging.
 Most organizers were searching for new technologies that could level up the attendee’s experience.
 A good percentage of them had started using different products in the market but were not so happy about them and the outcomes.

 We researched the space and the competitors and confirmed that there weren’t many competitors in the space, but for the few existing players, we thought they were doing fairly well, built a solid brand, and had grown their team to about 30 people in a few years.

 With these data points, we jumped in without thinking too much.

 6 months later, after working with conferences around Asia, I made the decision to pivot our entire direction to work on a new product.
 I didn’t see how this matchmaking platform could be sustainable to be a solid venture.